bizhishui/bizhishui.github.io/_posts/2017-02-22-Linux-Basics.md

     #pdfgrep, grep like command for searching in pdf file
     pdfgrep -i -R 'PARTERN' .      #search PARTERN (case insensitive) in all the pdf file recursively

+    #Download all files (no html) from a website using wget
+    wget --content-disposition --restrict-file-names=nocontrol -e robots=off -A.java,.c,.h -r URL  #-A specify files to be downloaded
 ```

 ### Linux系统的在线求助man page与info page[>](http://cn.linux.vbird.org/linux_basic/0160startlinux.php#manual)